Cambridge District Scout Archive

 Groups located in the old Cambridge District included what are now Newmarket, Ely, Granta and Crafts Hill Districts.
 In the very early days even Wisbech was temporarily listed under Cambridge District.
 Some were founded after the split and have no previous Cambridge Number.
 Assume the records are incomplete.

 ‘Cambridge District’ troops were always listed with a location e.g. ‘2nd Cambridge District (Longstowe)’.
-Some, such as Newmarket before the formed a separate District, were 2nd Cambridge District (2nd Newmarket).
+Some, such as Newmarket before they formed a separate District, were 2nd Cambridge District (2nd Newmarket).
 Whilst the organisation may have recorded Troops as 56th Cambridge the locality did not need or use more than the name.
-Cambridge troops used sponsors (choirs, schools or churches) as individual markers of affiliation and location.
+Cambridge troops within the Town boundaries used sponsors (choirs, schools or churches) as individual markers of affiliation and location.

 The move to Groups and the end of ‘District’ category in 1932 was not absolute, a few ‘District’ groups hanging on until the 1935 split of Cambridge District.
 The 1st Harston Log Books name the 56th Cambridge (Haslingfield) of which it was initially a patrol in 1934, but at some point in 1935 became 1st Harston.
 Nowhere does it name itself 1st Harston before the close of the log books in 1941.
 The newspaper cutting of South Cambridge activities lists troops (now Groups) by village name only.